-When I first knew my pregnancy, I was Very happy.
-My husband and I had been trying for a baby, and we were so excited to finally be expecting.
+When I first know my pregnancy, I was Very happy.
+My husband and I had been trying for baby, and we were so excited to finally be expecting.
 However, we weren’t the only ones in the family anticipating a new arrival – our rambunctious Labrador Retriever, Bailey, was suddenly very interested in my growing belly.

 I learned quickly that a dog stepped on pregnant belly can potentially be harmful depending on factors like their size and strength.
 This concerned me since Bailey was nearly 80 pounds of pure muscle when she jumped!
 That’s why I’m sharing what I learned so other moms-to-be know what to do if dog stepped on stomach pregnant.

-Dog Jumped on Pregnant Belly
+- 10 Related FAQs of Dog Stepped on Pregnant Belly

-My Dog Jumped on My Pregnant Belly
+- 11 Conclusion On My Dog Jumped on My Pregnant Belly

-Why My Dog Stepped On Pregnant Belly?
+Why My Dog Jumped On My Pregnant Belly?

 Dogs communicate and show affection differently than humans.
 Jumping up, especially when excited, is their way of greeting and getting closer to your face.
 They don’t realize your pregnant belly changes the dynamic.